agregson/fitzlab/protocol_A549_Stim_TNF.md

 |RNase Inhibitor | 2 | 0.4 U/mcL |

 2. Mix tubes by centrifugation briefly in benchtop Fisher Scientific Mini
-3. Each sample goes into a 0.2 mL individual PCR tube or into the PCR strips (8 tubes each, MicroAmp Fast Reaction Tubes)
+3. Each sample goes into a 0.2 mL tubes in PCR strips (8 tubes each, BioRad) with domed cap.
 3. Place 80 mcL of the above *Master Mix* into each PCR tube.
 4. Place 20 mcL (entire RNA sample after DNase step above) of each RNA sample into its own PCR
    - Total volume in each PCR tube will be 100 mcL (there about)